hanneshapke/AgentWerkstatt/README.md

     model="claude-sonnet-4-20250514",
     tools_dir="./tools",
     verbose=True,
-    agent_objective="You are a helpful assistant with web search capabilities."
+    persona="You are a helpful assistant with web search capabilities."
 )
 agent = Agent(config)